English Phrases Starting with T

 Expression Recap

-In our previous lesson, we covered American Phrases Beginning with T.
+In our previous lesson, we covered English Phrases Starting with S.

 Short English Phrases Starting with T